 The real America, the America which you and I know, the America of Lyndon Johnson and of the Democratic party, is what it has always been.
-With the America of 1964, can fail to see that the citizens of this land of the free have more freedoms than any people at any timed in the history of the world.
-And under John Kennedy and Lyndon Johnson we have taken long and purposeful strides toward that "new birth of freedom" which men have always sought, and never truly captured.

-God's help--and with your help on November 3--thus it shall ever be.
+With God's help-- and with your help on November 3rd -- thus it shall ever be.